 - Add 1/2 diced small avocado.

 - Add 5-7 (based on size) cherry or grape tomatoes.

 You don’t have to measure each ingredient exactly or include every item.
 If there are ingredients that you like or don’t like, increase, reduce, or eliminate them.
 However, I encourage you to not remove ingredients simply because you’ve never eaten this particular combination of foods before.
 Be bold!
 Try it!

-I usually make about 5-7 servings at one time and place it in a large storage container.
+I usually make about 5-7 servings at one time and place them in a large storage container.
 I put everything in the container “except” the spices, olive oil, vinegar, tofu, and beans.
 I add these ingredients as I make each individual serving.

 Here’s a downloadable copy of this recipe.
-It is in a PDF format.
+It is in PDF format.
 You’ll need Adobe Reader to view and make a copy of it.
 To download a FREE copy of this software, go to Adobe.com.

 Download a copy of this recipe here: Veggie Delight Lunch Bowl